grzegorz-bielski/rxsv/packages/tools/README.md

 Supported features:

--   listening to the `rxsv` actions and displaying current state
+-   listening to the `rxsv` actions and displaying the current state
 -   time travel debugging

 ```typescript